mattwar/Dumbo/src/Dumbo/Strategies.md

     This tagged union is implemented as a struct with an enum field for tag state and a number of object fields equal to the maximum number of values per tag state.

-    It has a footprint relative to the maximum number of values per tag state.
+    >It has a footprint relative to the maximum number of values per tag state.
-    It sometimes allocates due to boxing.
+    >It sometimes allocates due to boxing.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.

     ```
-    struct Union {
+    struct TagUnion {
         Tag _tag;
         object _value1;
         object _value2;